AdrianAntico/AutoQuant/README.md

 5. Saves the final column names for modeling to a csv for later reference
 6. Ensures the target levels are consistent across train, validate, and test sets and save the levels to file
 7. Handles the data conversion to the appropriate type, based on model type (CatBoost, H2O, and XGBoost)
-8. Build out a random hyperparameter set for a random grid search for model tuning (includes the default model hyperparameters) if you want to utilize that feature
+8. Multi-armed bandit hyperparameter tuning using randomized probability matching, if you choose to grid tune
 9. Build the grid tuned models
 10. Collect the evaluation metrics for each grid tune run
 11. Identify the best model of the set of models built in the grid tuning setup